arwes/arwes/guidelines/README.md

 # Arwes Guidelines

 Arwes Design, Animation, and Effects Guidelines.
+It's a living guide.
 These are the core concepts and ideas behind the project Arwes.

-> Contributions are welcome!

 -------